StreetScout

 Where is Kingsford (SA)?

-Kingsford (SA) is a suburb of South Australia, Australia.
+Kingsford (SA) is a suburb of South Australia, Australia, in the Light local government area.

 What is the population of Kingsford (SA)?